sharptools-io/developer-docs/content/developer-tools/custom-tiles/html.md

-# Custom Tile - HTML Type
+# Custom Tiles - HTML Type

 ## Overview
 Selecting the HTML type for a Custom Tile provides a script editor interface in which you can write standard HTML, JavaScript,